Rock Steady

 author name by

-Social resilience strategist, originator and practitioner of the Rock Steady High-Pressure Resilience System in complex, high-stakes decision environments.
+Social resilience strategist, originator and practitioner of the Rock Steady High-Pressure Resilience System, applied in complex and high-stakes operational environments.

-The work is informed by over fifteen years of experience in competitive environments and research into resilience and social dynamics.
+The work is informed by research into resilience and social dynamics and almost two decades of experience in competitive environments.
 It was developed in response to the consistent failure of mainstream approaches under high-pressure conditions.

 Expression of interest